pgaba007/api_fibonacci/README.md

 (such as [Postman](https://www.postman.com/downloads/)) to interact with the HTTP API.

-Before you start the tasks, it would be worth familiarising yourself with the demo application.
+it would be worth familiarising yourself with the demo app.
 The following shows how to start it up, and a couple of example queries:

 ```